robipozzi/windfire-calendar/README.md

 * **[installPrereqs.sh](app/installPrereqs.sh)**: installs the pinned Python modules (Google API client and OAuth libraries, FastAPI, Uvicorn, Pydantic, PyJWT, colorama, python-dateutil, cryptography) and the custom windfire-security-client module.
 Pass `3` as argument to install the production wheel instead of the editable source
 * **[deactivatePythonVenv.sh](app/deactivatePythonVenv.sh)**: prints the command to deactivate the environment

 The run scripts described below call `createPythonVenv.sh` automatically, so usually you don't need to run these scripts yourself.
+Note that the app version reinstalls prerequisites on every run, while the test version installs them only when it creates the virtual environment.
 To leave a virtual environment, type **deactivate** in the terminal.

 ## Configuration
 Configuration is read from **app/.env** (loaded with python-dotenv).
 Copy [app/.env_PLACEHOLDER](app/.env_PLACEHOLDER) to `app/.env` and set the values; `.env` is gitignored, so never commit real secrets.